Greece orders private sector doctors to assist against COVID-19 | Health

 Greece orders private sector doctors to assist against COVID-19

-Greece reported 1,514 new coronavirus infections and 41 deaths on Sunday, bringing the total number of deaths to about 7,500.
+With some 500 coronavirus patients being admitted to hospitals every day, out of which more than 200 are in the Athens metropolitan area, it's like having a countryside hospital filled up overnight, a health ministry official said.
+Greece reported 1,707 new coronavirus infections and 69 deaths on Monday, bringing the total number of COVID-19 deaths to over 7,500.

+The country has inoculated about 930,000 people with one dose of the COVID-19 vaccines, about 9.8% of its population so far, and plans to ramp up vaccinations in April before reopening its tourism sector to foreign travellers, a major source of revenue for its tourist-reliant economy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)